CSGA2271-Computer-Vision-Final-Project/Final_project_code/README.md

 for researchers working with limited data and computational resources in medical image segmentation tasks.

+## Files
+The best model file contains two notebooks corresponding to the best model trained from scratch and best model with pretrain weight.
+Other models we experimented are included in the file of other model

 ## Downloading BraTS 2024 Data (Synapse)

 BraTS 2024 challenge data is hosted on **Synapse** under the BraTS 2024 Challenge project (**syn53708249**). :contentReference[oaicite:0]{index=0}